 From the UberX at the lower end to Uber LUX, Uber can successfully price discriminate at five price levels in Los Angeles.
 Price Discrimination occurs when a firm sells a good or service to different buyers at two or more different prices, for reasons not necessarily associated with cost.
 Price discrimination results in higher revenue for the firm.
-Ex: Hotel rooms, airline tickets, professional services all offer different prices for different customers.
+For example: Hotel rooms, airline tickets, professional services all offer different prices for different customers.

 For example: when you are paying for a seat on an airline, the airline offers different prices for different seats in various locations.
 Because some people are willing to pay more, the airline taps the extra consumer surplus by charging them more and providing a slightly different service.
 However, in economics there is no difference between a seat in business class or economy, they both offer the same type of service; taking people from one location to another.

 Now with UberPool, Uber is able to lower the prices even further.